evidentlyai/evidently/docs/book/installation/install-evidently.md

 !pip install evidently
 ```

 There is no need to enable nbextension for this case. `Evidently` uses an alternative way to display visuals in the hosted notebooks.
+Consult [this section](../integrations/notebook-environments.md) for help.

-### Windows
+## Windows

-Evidently is available as a PyPI package.&#x20;
+Evidently is available as a PyPI package.

 To install it using the pip package manager, run: